RichardBrown384/riscos-artworks-js/docs/blend-groups/README.md

 ### Methodology

 The following discoveries were made by setting up test files programmatically.
+No attempt has been made to disassemble the !AWViewer or ArtWorks binaries.

-The test files contained one or more blend groups drawn in black on top of simulated blend groups drawn in red.
+The test files contain one or more blend groups drawn in black on top of simulated blend groups drawn in red.
 For example,

 ![Methodology](./media/methodology.png)

 The simulated blend groups are generated with relatively simple linear interpolation routines which appear, for the given set of test cases, to approximate what !AWViewer is doing reasonably well.
+In order to make our blending code simpler we convert line segments into Béziers prior to interpolation.

-When there is mismatch between the number of points there are routines that support the manual insertion of additional points into the source and target paths (currently just for line segments).
+When there is mismatch between the number of points there are routines that support the manual insertion of additional points into the source and target paths.

 With additional points placed in appropriate, but not necessarily correct, positions it seems that the simple linear interpolation approximates what !AWViewer is doing internally.